bonibv/swarc-material/arc42/arc42-template-EN.md

 -   decisions on how to achieve key quality goals

--   relevant organizational decisions, e.g. selecting a development process or delegating certain tasks to third parties.
+-   relevant organizational decisions, e.g. selecting a development process or delegating certain tasks to third parties."

+* Technology Decisions: Adoption of a microservices architecture to facilitate scalability and maintainability.
+* Top-level Decomposition: Use of APIs to interface with services like Pixlr for image editing and social media platforms for sharing.
+* Key Quality Goals Achievement: Emphasis on usability and security through a user-friendly interface and secure API gateways.
+* Organizational Decisions: Agile development process with continuous integration and deployment practices.

 <div class="formalpara-title">